HimeWoo/untitled-paint-game/ProjectDocument.md

 **Files:** `player.gd`, `enemy.gd`, `MeleeAttack.gd`, projectile scripts

-To get satisfying combat feedback, I rewrote knockback logic:
+To get a nicer combat feedback, I also rewrote the knockback logic:

-- Introduced exported knockback strengths (`melee_knockback_force`, `stats.contact_knockback_force`, projectile knockback) so each interaction can be tuned independently.
+- Introduced exported knockback strengths (`melee_knockback_force`, `stats.contact_knockback_force`, projectile knockback) so each interaction can be tuned without depending on each other.

 - **Melee:**
   - Computes knockback relative to `_attack_dir` (left/right/up/down).